With cannabis use becoming more commonplace, some health-conscious consumers have begun wondering how it may affect cholesterol levels.

 - Low-density lipoprotein (LDL): LDL is sometimes known as ‘bad cholesterol.’
 It is the type of cholesterol that can form plaques and raise the risk of heart disease.

-- Very low-density lipoprotein (VLDL): Like LDL, VLDL can form plaques in the arteries.
-However, it tends to carry triglycerides rather than cholesterol.
+- Very low-density lipoprotein (VLDL): Like LDL, high levels of VLDL cholesterol have been associated with the development of plaque deposits on artery walls.
+However, VLDL is released into the bloodstream to supply body tissues with triglycerides.
 Triglycerides are another type of fat that could raise the risk of heart disease.

 - High-density lipoprotein (HDL): Sometimes known as ‘good cholesterol,’ HDL transports LDL from the arteries to the liver for elimination.